ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/creating-kubernetes-pci-compute-instances/guide.pl-pl.md

 ---
-title: Creating a Kubernetes cluster based on OVHcloud Public Cloud Compute Instances
+title: Creating a Kubernetes cluster based on OVHcloud Public Cloud Compute Instances in MRS
 excerpt: 'Find out how to create a Kubernetes cluster based on OVHcloud Public Cloud Compute Instances (PCI) on a Managed Rancher Service'
 updated: 2024-08-05
 ---